stevejford/anytimereview/apps/domainmarketplace/docs/support/macros.md

 Hi {{name}},

 We’re seeing a 404 because the exact host/path is not mapped.
 Please:
-- Open your rental routes and confirm {{path}} exists and is published
+- Open your hire routes and confirm {{path}} exists and is published
-- For exclusive rentals, set apex and www targets
+- For exclusive hires, set apex and www targets
 - Use the link checker to validate the 3xx to {{target_url}}

 Reply if this still fails and we’ll investigate.